John Blount (died 1531): Early life

 He was born the eldest son of Sir Thomas Blount of Kinlet Hall, Bridgnorth, Shropshire.
 He married at Kinlet on 1 August 1492, Catherine, the daughter and coheiress of Hugh Peshall of Knightley, Staffordshire, with whom he had three sons and four daughters including Elizabeth and George.

 Career

 He fought as a captain in the English army besieging Tournai on 16 August 1513.

-His daughter Elizabeth gave Henry VIII his only recognized, illegitimate son, Henry FitzRoy, born 15 June 1519.
+His daughter Elizabeth gave Henry VIII his only recognised, illegitimate son, Henry FitzRoy, born 15 June 1519.
 Blount later accompanied Henry VIII to France to attend the famous meeting between Henry and Francis I of France at the Field of the Cloth of Gold, 7 to 24 June 1520.
-He served as a Justice of the Peace (J.P.) for Staffordshire in 1520–1526.
+He served as a justice of the peace (J.P.) for Staffordshire in 1520–1526.
 He succeeded to his father's title around 1525.
 He was appointed High Sheriff of Staffordshire for 1526–27.
-He again served as a Justice of the Peace (J.P.), this time for Shropshire, from 1529 to his death.
-He was elected a Member (MP) of the Parliament of England for Shropshire in 1529.
+He again served as a justice of the peace (J.P.), this time for Shropshire, from 1529 to his death.
+He was elected a member (MP) of the Parliament of England for Shropshire in 1529.
 Henry VIII knighted him in 1529.